QNET ANSWERS

 Why is QNET so often referred to as QNET scam, a pyramid scheme, and/or a fraudulent business aimed at cheating people?

 To answer this QNET scam question, it is important to first understand the difference between a legitimate direct selling company and a pyramid scheme.
-The key difference is that, in an illegal pyramid scheme, one gets commission for recruiting more people under him/her them; whereas in a genuine direct selling companies, commissions are paid only based on the sales of products.
-Even if a person has a large network of people under him/her them, but they have not neither retailed nor purchased any product, they don’t earn any commissions.
+The key differences are that pyramid schemes are absolutely illegal, and more importantly, one gets a commission for recruiting more people under them, and the vast majority of participants WILL lose money.
+In contrast, direct selling is a genuine and globally recognised form of business, and commissions are paid only based on the sales of products.
+Even if a person has a large network of people under them, but they have neither retailed nor purchased any product, they DO NOT earn any commissions.

 QNET scam or lack of understanding?

 Lack of understanding is usually to blame for people mistaking legitimate direct selling companies for scams.
-Often, when people complain about a direct selling company, it is either due to them not realising how much work is actually involved in building a successful business or because someone else misled them.
-Some say that QNET is a pyramid scheme where early entrants earn money, but it becomes difficult to find new members as the number of representatives increases.
-As a result, companies like QNET are often victims of endless media accusations, speculations, and baseless complaints.
+Often, when people complain about a direct selling company, it is either because they do not realise how much work is actually involved in building a successful business, or because someone misled them.

 To help combat this issue, it is important for various emerging economies to recognise that direct selling is a thriving industry creating microentrepreneurs who contribute to their communities, and institute the necessary legislation to govern the industry, to clearly distinguish the scams from the genuine direct selling companies.